RonghaiHe/notes_vitepress/docs/Math/Engineering_Methods/BVP11.md

 $$

 ## Orthogonality of Functions
+> An extremely useful property of BVP of a rather general type consists of the fact that the **set of characteristic functions** corresponding to such problems are **orthogonal** w.r.t. a weighting function.
+>
 > An orthogonal basis can expand an indefinite dimensional **function space**, and eigenfunctions in S-L equations with specific boundary values can construct an orthogonal basis

 The eigenfunctions of second-order linear differential equations have **orthogonality**